bbglab/intogen-plus/docs/source/drivers_combination.rst

-Our approach works independently for each cohort: to create a consensus list of driver genes for each cohort, we first determine how credible each DIM is when applied to this specific cohort, on the basis of how many bona fide cancer genes reported in the COSMIC Cancer Gene Census database (CGC) are highly ranked according to the DIM.
-Once the credibility has been quantified, we use a weighted method for combining the p-values that each DIM produces for each candidate gene.
-This combination takes the DIMs credibility into account.
+Our approach works independently for each cohort: to create a consensus list of driver genes for each cohort, we first determine how credible each DIM is when applied to this specific cohort, based on how many bona-fide cancer genes reported in the COSMIC Cancer Gene Census database (CGC) are highly ranked according to the DIM.
+Once a credibility score has been established, we use a weighted method for combining the p-values that each DIM gives for each candidate gene: this combination takes the DIMs credibility into account.
 Based on the combined p-values, we conduct FDR correction to conclude a ranking of candidate driver genes alongside q-values.